 On the flip side, if you get customers up and running and loving your product, it transforms your entire business.
 You’ll worry less about your churn rate, grow your customer base, and ultimately increase your revenue.

 So, how do you build that gap between your sales pitch and your actual product?
-Here are seven customer onboarding best practices.
+Here are five customer onboarding best practices.

 Like most broad terms, there are a couple of different interpretations.
 Most people agree that customer onboarding refers to the “process of introducing your product or service to your new customers and helping them learn how to derive the most benefit from it.”